Rob Valkhoff – the originator of Java Lava Exiles

 Java Lava Exile trips are usually announced early in each year so that you can make your annual plans and to reserve hotels that fill up quickly during the summer.

 Exiles come together, not just to hike, but to meet friends, tell tales, and even enjoy some entertainment between hikes.
 The hiking agenda is prepared but not disclosed in advance.
 Exiles may split into several groups depending on abilities and interests and head to different places.
 But, most importantly, they meet again at the dinner table after a day on the mountains.

-Rob Valkhoff retired as Chairman-in-Chief in 2015 and passed the ‘hiking boots’ to Karl-Heinz Waescher.
-Rob, together with Herbert Motz and Dave Donaldson, continue to act as Honourable Chairmen.
+Rob Valkhoff retired as Chairman-in-Chief of the Exiles in 2015 and passed the ‘hiking boots’ to Karl-Heinz Waescher.
+Herbert Motz and Dave Donaldson continue to act as Honourable Chairmen.